bRuttaZz/reverse-tunneld/README.md

 **Nothing special a dead-simple automation script for reverse ssh tunnels**

 **But why**
-- Nthng wanted a simple script to expose my tcp applications running in home network to the remote ones
+- Nthng, wanted a simple script to expose my tcp applications running in home network to the remote ones
 - Yes you're completely free to use autossh :)

 **Installation?**